nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-the-web-config-file-in-project.md

 Here we need to replace [RULE NAME], [OLD URL], and [NEW URL] with the appropriate information.

-* [RULE NAME] can be any that thing like describes what this rule is doing
+* [RULE NAME] can be anything that describes what this rule is doing
 * [OLD URL] is the old URL you want to redirect from.
 * [NEW URL] is the new URL you want to redirect to.